Encopresis (aka Soiling): Guide for Parents and Caregivers

 - Leak stool into underwear

-- A child can still have constipation even if he/she is still having a bowel movement each day.
+A child can still have constipation even if they have a bowel movement daily.

-- It is important to recognize that by the time constipation causes symptoms, it has usually been a problem for many months.
+It is important to recognize that by the time constipation causes symptoms, it has usually been a problem for many months.
 It will take just as long for constipation to improve.
-The bowel will get back to a more normal size if the stool doesn’t build up over the next 3-6 months.
+The bowel will return to a normal size if the stool doesn’t build up over the next 3-6 months.

-- Children usually need some non-prescription medications like laxatives and stool softeners for a few months to resolve constipation.
-Some may need medication to first empty or “clean out” the bowel of a large amount of stool.
+Children usually need non-prescription medications like laxatives and stool softeners for a few months to resolve constipation.
+Some may need medication to empty or “clean out” the bowel of a large amount of stool.

 Your health care provider may prescribe you medications to help resolve constipation, but there are many other steps you can do to help resolve constipation and prevent it from returning.

 - The amount of fibre needed each day depends on your child’s age.
-Check Canada’s Food Guide for the number of servings your child should be having each day.
+Check Canada’s Food Guide for the number of servings your child should have daily.